 We recently had a guy say he forgot to reset his regulator and threw like 30 psi suddenly at his Chronical before he could even react/think and then "pop" - his lid was dislodged and a few lid clamps were bent.

 In mild cases, you can just bend the clamps back into shape and they'll work fine.
 You can see an instruction on how to safely bend them back on our Bucket / Chronical pages.
-In more extreme cases if they are just super blown up (like our 30 psi guy), then you need to send pics in to firstname.lastname@example.org and after review we'll send you out some replacement clamps.
+In more extreme cases if they are just super blown up (like our 30 psi guy), then you need to send pics into email@example.com and after review, we'll send you out some replacement clamps.